 Author, Primo Levi, graduated from the University of Turin in 1941, with full marks and merit, having submitted additional theses on X Rays and Electrostatic Energy.

-Actor, Dolph Lundgren, (A View to a Kill, Rocky IV, etc.) Masters degree in chemical engineering from the Univ. of Sydney.
+Actor, Dolph Lundgren, (A View to a Kill, Rocky IV, etc.) has a degree in chemistry from Washington State University, and a M. Sc. in chemical engineering from the Royal Institute of Technology in Stokholm (KTH) in 1983 .
+He studied chemical engineering at the University of Sydney, Australia (1982) .
 He was awarded a Fulbright Scholarship to the Massachusetts Institute of Technology in 1983, but quit after two weeks to pursue acting.

 Author, Kurt Vonnegut Jr., majored in chemistry at Cornell University, NY